ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     [Chef Server's Bookshelf](https://docs.chef.io/server_components.html#server-components)
     is handling thousands of cookbook versions we have.

-# Environment Configuration and Deployment
+# Chef Run

 Once you have uploaded your cookbooks to Chef Server, you are ready to move on the next stage of your deployment pipeline.
-The first environment configuration and deployment after the cookbook builds would occur in your *Acceptance Stage*.
+The Chef Run phase will cover your environment configuration, application configuration and application deployment.
 This phase must be automatically triggered when your environment cookbook build is completed successfully.
-No manual intervention should be involved in this step unless you have a strong reason to do so.
+No manual intervention should be involved in this step unless you are running the phase in production.

-Here are the typical steps that will be executed when this phase is triggered:
+Using Acceptance Stage as an example target stage, here are the typical steps that will be executed:

 - Download Berksfile.lock from a build tag